 - Location: 321 School of Civil Engineering

-- Research Area: project management; infrastructure asset management; whole life management; ethics; corporate responsibility; resilience; procurement
+- Areas of expertise: project management; infrastructure asset management; whole life management; ethics; corporate responsibility; resilience; procurement

 My early professional and academic background is in Quantity Surveying and Construction Economics.
 I was a lecturer in construction management in the School of Building Engineering and Surveying at Heriot-Watt University between 1990 and 1994.
 I joined Leeds in 1994 as a lecturer in Engineering project management.
 Since joining Leeds my research and teaching interests now include infrastructure asset management, whole life management, ethics, corporate responsibility, resilience and procurement.
 I supervise students in infrastructure asset managment, whole-life management, project management, procurement and resileince across all engineering sectors.